Corbin Carroll Preview, Player Props: Diamondbacks vs. Reds

 Corbin Carroll At The Plate

-- Carroll has picked up an RBI in 35.2% of his games this year, with more than one RBI in 13.1% of his games.
-He has also produced three or more runs in two contests.
+- Carroll has had at least one RBI in 35% of his games this season (43 of 123), with two or more RBI 16 times (13%).
+He has also accounted for three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.